 To provide helpful and appropriate feedback, a peer reviewer needs to understand how the teaching session fits within the context of the total course/learning experience.

-Thus, a conference should be scheduled prior to the observation.
-This may be an extended discussion, while at other times, an email or telephone conversation might suffice.
+Therefore, a conference should be scheduled prior to the observation.
+This may consist of an extended discussion, while at other times, an email or telephone conversation might suffice.

 Prior to the observation period, the reviewer should gather and review items such as: